Course Content and Outcome Guide for WR 121

 - Special Fee:

 Course DescriptionFocuses on academic writing as a means of inquiry.
 Uses critical reading, discussion and the writing process to explore ideas, develop cultural awareness and formulate positions.
 Emphasizes development of a variety of strategies to present evidence in support of a thesis.
-Prerequisite: Placement into WR 121, or completion of WR 115 and RD 115.
+Prerequisites: Placement into WR 121, or completion of WR 115 and RD 115.
 Audit available.

 Addendum to Course Description